-Wind turbines are typically located on cleared land owned by a landowner, known as the ‘host’ landowner.
-The land’s existing use is typically for agricultural production (for example, livestock or cropping) and, in general, a relatively small portion of the land is utilised for the wind farm, including turbine siting, access roads and other related assets such as transmission line easements, electrical substations, transformers and meteorological masts.
-The landowner continues to operate the agricultural production activities on the remaining land, noting that there will be significant disruption during the turbine construction phase and ongoing access to the wind farm assets will be required by the operator.
+Wind turbines and solar arrays are typically located on cleared primary production land owned by a landowner, often referred to as the ‘host’ landowner.
+The land’s existing use is typically broad-acre agricultural production (for example, livestock or cropping).
+In general, a relatively small portion of the productive land is utilised for a wind farm’s operation, such as turbine siting, access roads and other related assets such as transmission line easements, electrical substations, transformers and meteorological masts.
+The landowner usually continues to operate the agricultural production activities on the remaining land.
+By contrast, a solar array consumes most of the land that it resides on, with limited opportunities for co-located farming activities.

-Potential host landowners are approached very early in the development phase of a wind farm project to obtain their agreement to host turbines in the event that the project goes ahead.
-Landowners will typically enter into an initial agreement (often referred to as a ‘License Agreement’) that documents their willingness to host turbines and the commercial arrangements that would occur in the event that the development proceeds to the permit application stage.
-Generally, these initial agreements provide the developer with exclusive rights over the landowner’s property for a period of time.
+Potential host landowners are typically approached by a developer very early in the development phase of a potential project in order to obtain the landowner’s agreement to host turbines or solar arrays should the project proceed.
+Landowners will typically enter into an initial agreement (often referred to as a ‘License Agreement’) that documents their willingness to host the assets and the commercial arrangements that may be agreed to in the event that the development proceeds to the permit application stage.
+Generally, these initial licence agreements provide the developer with exclusive rights over the landowner’s property for a defined or undefined period of time.

-At the initial stage of the development process, it is not uncommon for a developer to propose more turbines than will be finally approved or installed.
-As a result, the developer often seeks and enters into preliminary agreements with landowners who may ultimately ‘miss out’ on hosting turbines or be asked to host a reduced number of turbines.
-Further, even once the final number of turbines is confirmed, the planned locations of turbines may be adjusted which can also result in landowners hosting less assets, potentially earning less fees than original expectations.
+At the initial stage of the development process, it is not uncommon for a developer to propose more turbines or solar arrays than will be finally approved or installed.
+As a result, the developer often enters into preliminary agreements with landowners who may ultimately ‘miss out’ on hosting assets or be offered to host a reduced number of assets.
+Further, even when the final number of wind turbines or solar arrays is confirmed, the planned location of these assets may be further revised, which can also result in landowners hosting less assets, potentially earning less fees than original expectations.

-There are many reasons why a proposed wind farm may reduce the number of turbines during the development phase.
-These may include increase in turbine capacity, transmission constraints, environmental and planning considerations and requirements, financial constraints along with changes to policy, legislation or planning guidelines.
+There are many reasons why a proposed project may reduce the number of turbines or solar arrays during the development phase.
+These may include increases in turbine or solar panel capacity, transmission constraints, environmental and planning considerations and requirements, financial constraints, community or neighbour concerns along with changes to policy, legislation or planning guidelines.

-These various scenarios, observed in the Australian industry to date, can create a ‘winners and losers’ situation for landowners that may have had expectations of hosting wind turbines.
-For instance, a landowner expecting to host 10 turbines (and expecting to receive the compensation associated with such hosting) may become aggrieved if the final approved wind farm has significantly reduced or eliminated the number of turbines to be hosted, thereby significantly reducing or eliminating the potential income stream to that landowner.
+These various scenarios, observed in the Australian industry to date, can create a ‘winners and losers’ situation for landowners that may have had expectations of hosting assets.
+For instance, a landowner expecting to host say ten wind turbines (and expecting to receive the payments for hosting ten turbines) may become aggrieved if the final approved wind farm has significantly reduced or eliminated the number of turbines to be hosted by the landowner, thereby materially reducing or eliminating the potential income stream to that landowner.

-The landowner not only may miss out on a significant income stream, but may also experience many of the potential impacts of turbines located on neighbouring properties, including changes in amenity, audible noise, construction disruption and other effects of the wind farm.
-The fact that the landowner’s neighbours were still successful in hosting turbines and receiving compensation can further aggravate the situation for the landowner that missed out.
+The landowner may not only perceive that they have ‘missed out’ on a significant expected income stream, but may also raise concerns about the potential impacts of turbines located on neighbouring properties, including changes in amenity, audible noise, construction disruption, loss of property value and other effects of the wind or solar farm.
+The fact that the landowner’s neighbours are hosting turbines or arrays and receiving payments can further aggravate the situation for the landowner that missed out.

 This situation can also be exacerbated by developers conducting confidential, individual discussions and negotiations with specific landowners, creating a level of distrust amongst neighbouring landowners and the developer from the outset.

-The consequences of these scenarios can be severe, both in terms of fracturing support for the wind farm within the community as well as dividing the community in economic and social terms.
-Developers need to be mindful of the consequences arising from their conduct in landowner negotiations and the magnitude of impact on landowners with regard to changes to proposed solar array areas or the number of turbines and turbine layouts.
+The consequences of these scenarios can be severe, both in terms of fracturing support for the project within the community as well as dividing the community in economic and social terms.
+Developers need to be mindful of the consequences which may arise from their conduct in landowner negotiations and the magnitude of impact on landowners with regard to changes to proposed solar array areas or the number of turbines and turbine layouts.

-There is also a high risk that wind farm prospectors, who may not have fully considered such scenarios and/or may not be invested in the long-term benefits of community engagement, could undertake activities that result in long-term resentment to large-scale renewable developments within local and wider communities where these projects are proposed.
-While these actions may lead to difficulties in relation to the success of the specific project, they also have the potential impact of creating difficulties for other wind farm developers who may be undertaking development of neighbouring projects in the region.
-Ultimately, these scenarios have brought and still have the potential to bring the wind farm industry into disrepute.
+There is also a high risk that project prospectors, who may not have fully considered the implications of these scenarios, inadvertently conduct themselves in a manner that can result in long-term resentment to large-scale renewable developments within local and wider communities where the project is proposed.
+While these actions may lead to difficulties in relation to the success of the specific project, they also have the potential impact of creating difficulties for other project developers who may be undertaking development of neighbouring projects in the region.
+At times, these situations have brought and still have the potential to bring the large-scale renewable industry into disrepute.

 A host landowner agreement is essentially a commercial lease.
-Significant time and money is spent by developers in creating draft landowner agreements, which in turn need to be reviewed by the landowner and their solicitor before executing.
+Significant time and money can be spent by developers in creating draft landowner agreements, which in turn should be reviewed by the landowner and their solicitor before negotiating and executing.
 Both industry and landowners may benefit from a standard agreement document being produced and available for use that is fair and reasonable, complete and consistent with the relevant laws – similar to in concept, as an example, the Law Institute of Victoria’s Lease of Real Estate (Commercial).

 Some landowner agreements observed could be clearer in a number of aspects.
 Agreements should provide clarity on a wide range of day to day matters, including which party is responsible for paying rates, land taxes, emergency services levies and the like.
 The landowner agreement also needs to be clear on termination provisions and the responsibilities regarding decommissioning of the wind farm.

-Landowner agreements are not limited to hosting turbines – they may also be required to allow easements for high voltage transmission corridors, substations, construction facilities, meteorological masts as well as construction and operational access roads for the wind farm.
+Landowner agreements are not limited to hosting wind turbines or solar arrays – they may also be required to allow easements for high voltage transmission corridors, substations, construction facilities, meteorological masts as well as construction and operational access roads for the wind farm.
 Careful consideration of the approach and fairness to negotiating these additional agreements should also be required of the developer.
 Landowners should also ensure they seek suitably qualified legal and financial advice before entering into any agreement.